Giant Dibbler

 In a previous post reviewing the Grizzly Japanese Chisels, I mentioned the repair of a Japanese Saw that had it’s handle broken.

 On the left is the new handle mortise being made.
 On the right is the broken handle.
 Note that the mortise on the new handle is smaller, in width and length.
-This way, when [...]
+This […]